Financial Aid FAQ

 Financial aid covers the academic year only, typically a nine-month period that begins in August and ends in May.

 What steps do I take to ensure that I receive financial aid?

 You must complete a Free Application for Federal Student Aid (FAFSA) application each year before the university is able to consider you for financial aid.
 Upon receipt of your FAFSA application information, the university will send you a Financial Aid Award notice.
 Law students begin receiving award notices in early April.

 Any aid that you are awarded is listed on your Financial Aid Award notice.
 You must accept the aid via your USF Connect Account.
 If you are a first time William D. Ford Direct Loan borrower at USF, you must also submit a Master Promissory Note (MPN) and complete an online Debt Management Counseling Session.
 You only need to submit a MPN and complete the Debt Management Counseling Session once during your entire attendance at law school.
-Information on the requirements for the William D. Ford Direct Loan Program can be found here.
+Information on the requirements for the William D. Ford Direct Loan Program.